f4z3r/nix/README.md

 sudo freshclam
 ```

+## FireNvim

+In order to overlay a NeoVim window in a browser, we are using firenvim.
+In order to get this to
+work, you need to install the firenvim extension in your browser and run `nvim --headless "+call
+firenvim#install(0) | q"` once.

 ## Secrets

 Download the `secrets.nix` file from the encrypted storage.
 We do not use the standard way to add